kardara/Advance_git_Exercise/README.md

 ```

 ### Challenge 3.
 Branch Merging Conflicts
-**Description**:
-Simulate a merge conflict by making conflicting changes in different branches, then manually resolve the conflicts.

 **Scenario**:
 You have conflicting changes in the main branch and a feature branch.